-According to a report by the Institution of Occupational Safety and Health (IOSH)1, the causes of work-related stress in the construction industry relate to:
+According to a report by the Institution of Occupational Safety and Health (IOSH), the causes of work-related stress in the construction industry relate to:

-The IOSH report on stress in the construction industry highlights the importance of available and approachable managers.
-It advises that managers should undertake training in order to spot potential mental health issues, such as looking out for changes in employee’s performance and behaviour.
-They are encouraged to speak to those who are showing signs of poor mental health, as that first move can really help to get the conversation started.
+This could mean managers undertaking training in order to spot potential mental health issues such as looking out for changes in employee performance and behaviour.
+Managers and leaders are encouraged to speak to those who are showing signs of poor mental health, as that first move can really help to get the conversation started.